 Copy messages between conversations – In the past my main problem was how to forward files from one conversation to another one.
 Now I just copy original message in one conversation and paste it into another one without the need to download files in between onto my computer.
 There’s still some confusion on how Fleep internal copy & paste works with clipboard copy & paste, but we will continue improving there.

-Video calling & screen sharing with the help of Google Hangouts – By now we have migrated all our internal meetings from Skype to Google Hangouts.
+Video calling & screen sharing – By now we have migrated all our internal meetings from Skype.
 I like the ease of joining a video call from Fleep conversations and the screen sharing works quite well too.
 For short term we don’t have any further plans with video calls, we have ideas and thoughts on how we could build an even better experience on our own, but this has to wait a little longer as we are currently focused on text based communications.

 Premium conversations – after the initial launch of Fleep Premium subscriptions we quickly understood that we need a solution for conversations where the Premium user is working with Free users.
 For example a freelance designer (Premium user) working with a client (Free user).
 Premium Conversation is a solution for this – if there is at least one Premium user in the conversation then the whole conversation history is accessible to all members, including the Free users.
 It works like a charm and has helped me to stay Free so far :)